Keppel Island: History

 Early British settlers named the island after Admiral Augustus Keppel, First Lord of the Admiralty in the 18th century.

 An Anglican missionary settlement set up in the mid-19th century served some Yaghan people brought there from Tierra del Fuego.
 They taught them farming and English, and some of the British party learned Yamana (or Yahgan).
 In 1885, the island was developed by European immigrants for sheep farming.

 In the late 20th century, the island was designated as a nature reserve.
 It has a small settlement on the east coast, but no permanent population.

 Missionary station

-The mission on Keppel Island was established in 1855 by the South American Missionary Society (formerly the Patagonian Mission Society), initially under Captain William Parker Snow.
+The mission on Keppel Island was established in 1855 by the South American Missionary Society (then the Patagonian Mission Society), initially under Captain William Parker Snow.
 It operated until 1898.
-Captain Allen Gardiner, founder of the Society, had proposed use of this island, as a less hostile climate and environment than Tierra del Fuego, from which missionaries could gain the confidence of the Yaghan and learn their language.
+Captain Allen Gardiner, founder of the society, had proposed use of this island, as a less hostile climate and environment than Tierra del Fuego, from which missionaries could gain the confidence of the Yaghan and learn their language.